Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

 ## Creating your own Input Axis Controller

+The default implementation of `CinemachineInputAxisController` can process input sources from the Input package and from Unity's legacy input system.

+For more complex scenarios (such as for a mobile device control), you can extend this default functionality and create your own Input Axis Controller using a script.

-The default implementation of `CinemachineInputAxisController` can process input from the Input package and from Unity's legacy input system.
-In the case where you want your input to come from an other source, you may need to create your own input controller.
-This example shows how to control a Camera with a slider.
-It can be easily modified to be used with other objects.
+The following example shows how to use a custom Input Controller script to control a Camera with a slider for a mobile device.
+The sample code can be used as a template and is easily modified to be used with other objects.

 ```cs
 using Unity.Cinemachine;